electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/battery/batterysystem/_index.md

 ## What is next for Audi?

-The problem with todays approach with Cell2Modules is that the energy density on the battery system is much lower than on the cell level.
+The problem with today's approach with Cell2Modules is that the energy density on the battery system is much lower than on the cell level.
 This is because of all the structural elements in a battery that does not add any energy content to a battery pack.

-To reduce this problem Volkswagen is moving to a Cell2Pack technology where Audi with its Artemis project will launch the first car with in late 2024.
+To reduce this problem Volkswagen is moving to a Cell2Pack technology where Audi with its Artemis project will launch the first car in late 2024.

 The technology is based on putting the cells directly in to the pack increasing the energy density to the battery system.
 This reduces weight and increases capacity.

 On March 15.
-2021 the Volkswagen group that Audi is part of presented their strategy as part of Power day.
+2021 the Volkswagen group that Audi is part of, presented their strategy as part of Power day.

 ![Cell to pack](cell2pack.jpg "Volkswagen Cell2Pack technology")